 In-fighting, gender politics, gluten allergies, angry residency rejects out for revenge, and… an egg fetish?
 It’s all here in Flux Gourmet, and every bit as inexplicable as one would expect.
 The more I tried to make sense of what I was watching, the more confused I became.
 Well before Asa Butterfield (Netflix’s Sex Education, Ender’s Game) as Billy goes bonkers over Jan’s finger-smell, the inconsistent dinner speeches left me beguiled.
 As the group shares bizarre stories through their interviews with Stones, a dynamic is established that paints the institute in a questionable light.

-Flux Gourmet comes for your gastrointestinal tract when it debuts in select theaters and Video On Demand on Friday, June 24th.
+Flux Gourmet comes for one’s gastrointestinal tract when it debuts in select theaters and Video On Demand on Friday, June 24th.